-To ensure that every electron exposing the sample was captured by the detector, we focused the electron beam so that the entire beam was placed on the detector.
-During canonical low-dose imaging the microscope is configured so that the focal plan is identical to the eucentric plane of the specimen stage.
+To ensure that every electron exposing a fresh area of the sample is captured by the detector, we adjusted the electron beam size to be entirely contained by the detector area.
+During canonical low-dose imaging the microscope is configured so that the focal plane is identical to the eucentric plane of the specimen stage.
 This leaves the C2 aperture out of focus, resulting in ripples at the edge of the beam (Fig. 2D).
-While these ripples are low-resolution features that might not interfere with 2D template matching, which is designed to be robust to low-resolution noise, we also tested collecting data under a condition where the C2 aperture is in focus (Fig. 2E).
+While these ripples are low-resolution features that likely do not interfere with 2DTM [cite], we also tested data collection under conditions where the C2 aperture is in focus (“fringe-free”, Fig. 2E).

-We then centered a lamella under the electron beam and used beam-image shift of the microscope to systematically raster the whole surface of the lamella in a hexagonal pattern (Fig. 2A,C).
-Instead of focusing in a sacrificial area, we determined the defocus after every exposure by fitting the Thon rings.
-The focus was then adjusted based on the difference between desired and measured defocus (Fig. 2B).
-Since we used a serpentine pattern for data collection every exposure is close to the previous exposure making drastic changes in the defocus unlikely.
-Furthermore we started our acquisition pattern on the platinum deposition edge, so the initial exposure where the defocus was not yet adjusted did not contain any biologically relevant information.
+We then centered a lamella on the optical axis of the microscope and used the image shift controls of the microscope to systematically scan the whole surface of the lamella in a hexagonal pattern (Fig. 2A,C).
+Instead of focusing on a sacrificial area, we determined the defocus from every exposure after it was taken.
+The defocus was then adjusted based on the difference between desired and measured defocus (Fig. 2B).
+Since we used a serpentine pattern for data collection, every exposure was close to the previous exposure, making large changes in the defocus unlikely.
+Furthermore, we started our acquisition pattern on the platinum deposition edge to make sure that the initial exposure where the defocus was not yet adjusted did not contain any biologically relevant information.

-We used this strategy to collect data on 8 lamella, 4 using the eucentric focus condition, from hereon referred to as LamellaEUC, and 4 using the fringe-free condition, from hereon referred to as LamellaFFF(Fig. S2).
-We were able to highly consistently collect data with a defocus of 800nm (Fig. 2F), both in the eucentric focus and fringe-free focus condition.
-To ensure that data was collected consistently, we mapped defocus values as a function of the applied Beam-image shift (Fig. S3A).
-This demonstrated that the defocus was consistent over the lamella, with outliers only at isolated images and in images containing contamination.
-We also plotted the measure objective astigmatism of the lamella and found that it varies with the applied Beam-image shift, become more astigmatic mostly due to beam-image shift in the X direction (Fig. S3B).
-While approaches exist to correct this during the data-collection [cite], we opted to not use these approaches in our initial experiments.
+We used this strategy to collect data on eight lamellae, four using the eucentric focus condition, hereafter referred to as LamellaEUC, and four using the fringe-free condition, hereafter referred to as LamellaFFF(Fig. S2).
+We were able to collect data with a highly consistent defocus of 800nm (Fig. 2F), both in the eucentric focus and fringe-free focus condition.
+To ensure that data were collected consistently, we mapped defocus values as a function of the applied image shift (Fig. S3A).
+This demonstrated that the defocus was consistent across a lamella, with rare outliers and in images containing contamination.
+We also plotted the measured objective astigmatism of each lamella and found that it varies with the applied image shift, becoming more astigmatic mostly due to image shift in the X direction (Fig. S3B).
+While approaches exist to correct for this during the data collection [cite], we opted to not use these approaches in our initial experiments.
 We reasoned that because 2DTM depends on high-resolution information, this would be an excellent test of how much these aberration affect imaging.

-We assembled the tile micrographs into a montage using the Beam-Image-shift value and the SerialEM calibration followed by cross-correlation based refinement (see Methods).
-In the resulting montages the same cellular features than in the overview images are apparent (Fig. S3G-J), however due to the high magnification and low defocus many more details, such as the membrane bilayer seperation can be observed.
-For montages collected using the eucentric there are clearly visible fringes at the edges between the tiles, which are absent in the fringe-free focus montage.
-However, it is unclear whether these fringes impede molecular detection or due to their low-resolution nature are only an aesthetic issue.
-We also note that the tiling pattern is visible in the montages, which we believe is due to the non-linear behaviour of the K3 camera (see Dicussion).
+We assembled the tile micrographs into a montage using the image-shift values and the SerialEM calibration followed by cross-correlation based refinement (see Methods).
+In the resulting montages the same cellular features visible in the overview images are apparent (Fig. S3G-J), however due to the high magnification and low defocus many more details, such as the membrane bilayer seperation can be observed.
+For montages collected using the eucentric condition, there are clearly visible fringes at the edges between the tiles, which are absent in the fringe-free focus montages.
+In our analysis below, we show that these fringes do not impede target detection by 2DTM, making them primarily an aesthetic issue.
+We also note that the serpentine tiling pattern is visible in the montages, which we believe is due to the non-linear behaviour of the K3 camera (see Dicussion).